HarryLMoss/Bhairagini/README.md

 Credit to ancient texts and scholars, contributions from the AI and music production community, and any other acknowledgments.

 ## Contact
-For further inquiries or collaboration requests please pm me on Git or email me at harrymoss33@gmail.com.
+For any inquiries or collaboration requests, please contact me at harrymoss33@gmail.com.

 ---

 This project is a testament to the fusion of ancient musical wisdom with cutting-edge AI technology, aiming to revolutionise how we experience and use music for both therapy and enjoyment.

+© 2024 Harry Moss.
+All Rights Reserved.